Bioconductor/EuroBioc2018/README.md

 ## Previous meetings

-If you have not previously attended any European Bioconductor Developer meetings, you can get an idea about the topics and talks by looking at the programmes from the [2017](https://bioconductor.github.io/EuroBioc2017/), and [2015](https://sites.google.com/site/eurobioc2015/) editions.
+If you have not previously attended any European Bioconductor meetings, you can get an idea about the topics and talks by looking at the programmes from the [2017](https://bioconductor.github.io/EuroBioc2017/), and [2015](https://sites.google.com/site/eurobioc2015/) editions.